 Choosing a size for your storage unit will depend on how much furniture and belongings you would like to store.
 You may want to consider looking at portable storage options which work great for storing specific amounts of items and they are mobile for added convenience.
 The main goal is making sure that you are able to fit all of the items you need to store and utilizing the storage space you are paying for.

-When preparing your belongings for home renovation storage, a good guide to follow is packaging up items so they will be protected and easy to find once the renovation is complete.
+When preparing your belongings for home renovation storage, a good guide to follow is packaging up items so they will be protected and placing them in labeled storage boxes.
+When storing your items group rooms together putting breakable items on top and then create a map of the room so your items are easy to find once the renovation is complete.
 After all, you will want your stored belongings and furniture to look as good as your newly renovated home, so proper protection during storage is key.

-Here are a few helpful tips and room storage guides:For kitchen renovations, protect drinking glasses by wrapping them with bubble wrap.
+Here are a few helpful tips and room storage guides:For kitchen renovations, protect drinking glasses by wrapping them in bubble wrap.
 If the original packaging is not available, glass packing boxes are a great alternative and they come with individual compartments that protect glassware.
-For dishes, wrap them well with bubble wrap or protective mail grade tissue paper and place in boxes.
-Pack tightly so that your dishes will not slide around, and add extra padding.
+For dishes, wrap them well with bubble wrap or protective mail grade tissue paper and place in standard boxes or you can purchase dish boxes.
+If you're using a standard box be sure to pack it tightly so that your dishes will not slide around, and add extra padding.
 An extra tip is to place towels or linens into the box to help pad and secure the dishes.

-For kitchen appliances, place them in the original packaging and if that is not available, wrap appliances with protective bubble wrap and tie down electrical cords.
-Keep in mind, if items will be stored during extreme cold weather or extreme hot weather, a climate controlled storage unit is recommended to protect electrical appliances.
+For kitchen appliances, place them in the original packaging and if that's not available, wrap appliances with protective bubble wrap and tie down electrical cords.
+Keep in mind, if items will be stored during extremely cold weather or extremely hot weather, a climate heat controlled storage unit like Budget Storage Calgary offers is recommended to protect electrical appliances.

 For bedroom renovations, protect mattresses with mattress pad covers.
 Disassemble beds and frames and protect with covering and cardboard boxes where applicable.
 Cover mirrors with cardboard and stand upright during storage.
 For bedding and linens, seal them well with durable, waterproof plastic and store in durable boxes.

 For family rooms and entertainment area renovations, store televisions and other electrical appliances in the original packaging.
-If the original packaging is not available, protect screens with cardboard covering, cover televisions with protective covering and tie down cords.
+If the original packaging is not available, protect screens with cardboard covering, cover televisions with a protective covering and tie-down cords.
 A climate controlled storage unit is recommended to protect the performance of the electronics.